kathfree3/197project/README.md

 - Completed (Boolean field representing whether or not this task has been completed)
 - Task (String, actual task that needs to be done)
 - Description (String, description of the task where you can include more information about it)

+Chore Breakdown
+- The default _id of the house object they are associated with is stored in the houseID field
+- A chore can either be assigned to a roommate of your house, or to no one.
+- All roommates have the ability to change who a chore is associated to
+- A chore can be marked as completed, and when this happens it will visually disappear from the current chores section and move to the completed chores section on the front end
+- A chore that is marked as completed can be untoggled and thus marked as uncompleted

 ## Technologies
 - Express